jvtubergen/https-wrapper/README.md

 Minimalistic HTTPS reverse proxy written in Rust.
 Wraps any HTTP server with TLS encryption using PFX/PKCS12 or PEM certificates.
 Perfect for adding HTTPS to local development servers or production applications that don't natively support TLS.

+In comparison to HTTP proxies, this tool uses bidirectional binary data streaming with minimal overhead.
+By forwarding raw TCP bytes without parsing or rewriting HTTP requests, it achieves better performance while supporting a broader range of protocols including HTTP/1.1, HTTP/2, WebSockets, and Server-Sent Events transparently.

 This code constructs a reverse proxy to provide TLS connections and forward any requests to another port (where you have your HTTP server listening at).
 And the CLI tool is used by providing the following information:
 - What address (ip:port) this (HTTPS reverse proxy) server should listen to.
 - What address (ip:port) this server should forward the request information to.